CosmoStat/mccd/README.md

 A useful example notebook ``testing-simulated-data.ipynb`` can be found [here](https://github.com/CosmoStat/mccd/tree/master/notebooks).

-Quick tutorial will be written soon.
+Quick tutorial will be written soon as well as examples on how to run the MCCD PSF modelling on real images using as input SExtractor catalogs.